MuriloLCN/Simple-Draw/README.md

 ```
 ![gif](https://user-images.githubusercontent.com/88753590/200155629-56506076-f47e-4f27-8389-0178632b08f2.gif)

-(Note: This is a compressed GIF loop, the quality is far worse from the real sketch)
+(Note: This is a compressed GIF loop, the quality in the real sketch is far better)

 And just like that, we've got a ball that bounces around like a DVD screensaver (I wonder when it'll hit the corners...), you should try for yourself.

-This example was just to give you an idea of how you can work with this library, and there is so much you can do with this, it's all up to you.
+This example was just to give you an idea of how you can work with this interface, and there is so much you can do with this, it's all up to you.

-## Documentation
+# Documentation
 Here are the components that make up the SimpleDraw class and how you can use them.

 ## Variables

-Here are the variables that compose the SimpleDraw class, they are public and can be retrieved and changed directly, although it is not recommended for most of them that you the latter, and instead call the appropriate method to do so (unless explicitly dictated), as there are behaviors that need to happen during those calls.
+Here are the variables that compose the SimpleDraw class, they are public and can be retrieved and changed directly, although it is not recommended for most of them that you do the latter, and instead call the appropriate method to do so (unless explicitly dictated), as there are behaviors that need to happen during those calls.

+---

 ## Simulation variables

+---

 #### SimpleDraw.canvas : PictureBox
 The PictureBox element in which the final generated frame will be displayed at.
 Initially given by the user with the ```start()``` method.

+---
 #### SimpleDraw.frameCount : Int
 The count of how many frames have passed since the start of the simulation.

+---
 #### SimpleDraw.deltaTime : Int
 The time interval between frames (in ms).
 Changing this mid-run will not change the speed of the simulation.

+---
 #### SimpleDraw.currentFrame : Bitmap
 The current frame image being generated.

+---
 #### SimpleDraw.graphics : Graphics
 The current graphics object used to draw onto the currentFrame.

+---
 #### SimpleDraw.fillState : Bool
 Whether the shapes that are being drawn should or not be filled in.
 Default: true

+---
 #### SimpleDraw.strokeState : Bool
 Whether the shapes that are being drawn should or not have their outlines (perimeters) drawn.
 Default: true

+---
 #### SimpleDraw.antiAlias : Bool
 Whether anti-aliasing is on or off.
 Default: false

+---
 #### SimpleDraw.width : Int
 The width of the canvas.
 Default: The same width of the PictureBox passed in.
 #### SimpleDraw.height : Int
 The height of the canvas.
 Default: The same height of the PictureBox passed in.

+---
 ## Drawing variables
+---
 #### SimpleDraw.dx : Int
 The translation in the x axis for the origin.
 Default: 0
 #### SimpleDraw.dy : Int
 The translation in the y axis for the origin.
 Default: 0

+---
 #### SimpleDraw.currentStrokeColor : Color
 The current color used for drawing points, lines and the edges of shapes.
 Default: Color.Black
 #### SimpleDraw.currentFillColor : Color
 The current color used for filling in shapes.
 Default: Color.Black

+---

 #### SimpleDraw.backgroundColor : Color
 The current background color.
 Default: Color.White

+---
 #### SimpleDraw.textFont : Font
 The current font used for text.
 Default: Times New Roman, 12

+---
 #### SimpleDraw.BGbrush : SolidBrush
 The current brush used for the background.
 Same color as backgroundColor

+---
 #### SimpleDraw.fillBrush : SolidBrush
 The current brush used for filling shapes.
 Same color as currentFillColor

+---
 #### SimpleDraw.strokePen : Pen
 The current pen used to draw points, lines and edges of shapes.
 Same color as currentStrokeColor

+---
 ## Temporary state variables

+---
 #### SimpleDraw.isTempState : Bool
 Whether or not the drawing is in temporary state (i.e, when push() is called).
 Default: false

+---
 #### SimpleDraw.tempStrokeColor : Color
 The current temporary stroke color.
 Default: currentStrokeColor

+---
 #### SimpleDraw.tempFillColor : Color
 The current temporary fill color.
 Default: currentFillColor

+---
 #### SimpleDraw.tempBGColor : Color
 The current temporary background color.
 Default: backgroundColor

+---
 #### SimpleDraw.tempBGbrush : SolidBrush
 The current temporary background brush.
 Default: BGbrush

+---
 #### SimpleDraw.tempFillBrush : SolidBrush
 The current temporary filling brush.
 Default: fillBrush

+---
 #### SimpleDraw.tempStrokePen : Pen
 The current temporary stroking pen.
 Default: strokePen

+---
-### Methods
+## Methods

 The methods used to control and draw stuff to the screen.

+---
-### State methods
+## State methods

 These methods don't directly draw onto the screen, but rather control aspects of the simulation.

+---
-#### void changeFont(string name, float size)
+### SimpleDraw.changeFont(string name, float size)
 Changes the font used in the canvas.

 Parameters: